Moniepoint, Kuda and Others are Facing Regulatory Issues

 Why is Opay Having Problems?

-Opay, a fintech giant in Nigeria offering mobile payments, ride-hailing among other services, is facing an uncommon regulatory obstacle.
+Opay, a fintech giant in Nigeria offering mobile payments, and ride-hailing among other services, is facing an uncommon regulatory obstacle.

 This variety of activities puts it in the midst of several regulators, such as the Central Bank of Nigeria, the Securities and Exchange Commission (SEC), and the Nigerian Communication Commission (NCC)